ambientelivre/ThemeSugarAlfresco/README.md

 # ThemeSugarAlfresco
-Theme for SugarCRM by Alfresco 5 Style
+Theme for SugarCRM by Alfresco 5 Style....